 Bearded dragons love to snack on all kinds of bugs, fruits, and vegetables.
-Herbs should be a part of your bearded dragons’ diet, as they offer an array of nutrients not available in other foods.
-Some herbs are not good to give your beardie, but is basil okay to eat?
-The answer is yes, these lizards are okay to eat basil.
+Herbs should be a part of your bearded dragon’s diet, as they offer an array of nutrients not available in other foods.
+That said, some herbs are not good to give your beardie.
+So, is basil okay to eat?
+The answer is yes, bearded dragons can eat basil.

-Basil is a wonderful addition to your beardie’s diet.
+Basil can be a wonderful addition to your beardie’s diet.

 How to Prepare Basil for Bearded Dragons